sfinucane/finucane-apputils/docs/source/code.rst

 .. py:module:: finucane.apputils

-This is something I want to say that is not in the docstring.
+These are not the droids you're looking for.

-.. autoclass:: Application
+.. include:: api/apputils.rst

-   :members:
+.. include:: api/modules.rst